Health Insurance for Green Card Holders in the US

 As you reach the age of 65, the federal Medicare program becomes a significant healthcare option to consider.

 Does a green card holder even qualify for Medicare?
-Generally, yes, green card holders aged 65 or older are eligible for Medicare if they have been a lawful permanent resident of the United States for at least five years and have a work history in the U.S. of at least 10 years where Medicare taxes were paid.
+Generally, yes, green card holders aged 65 or older are eligible for Medicare if they have been a lawful permanent resident of the U.S. for at least five years and have a work history in the U.S. of at least 10 years where Medicare taxes were paid.

 If that is not the option you want to go for, the options listed above still apply to you.